Chrome extension + responsive website: boosting eco-friendly conversions with real-time product scoring

 Solution Highlights

-Chrome extension integrates with popular marketplaces, uses an ML algorithm to rate product sustainability based on recognized systems like ESG score, provides alternatives on product page, and guides users towards more sustainable shopping choices.
+Chrome extension integrates with popular marketplaces, uses a machine learning algorithm to rate product sustainability based on recognized systems like Environmental, Social, and Governance score and guides users toward more sustainable shopping choices.

 2. Incentives and sustainable choices